(image credit: snapped by DTLCT))

 Father Time was known as Dor in this book; and as the book’s flap had described, he was imprisoned in a dark cave because he had invented ways to measure time.
 He was forced to live through all the agonizing moments since mankind measured every moment of their passing lives.
 Living in tortures for over thousands of years, he was finally released and was told he had to go complete a mission before his journey would end–whatever that had meant.

 At times, I was frustrated to see what was unfolding, especially what happened to the girl.
 However, I must admit those feelings were not too off with what the character was going through.
 It was a phase and it was easy to relate to (as of high school environment and whatnot).
 Then there was also the suspense killing me with what was going to happen after Dor was released and was given the ability to slow time down.
-But the ending result was quite phenomenon with the process and how the theme of cherish was brought forth once again.
-Sometimes, what you’re looking for is just right there.
+But the ending result was quite a phenomenon with the process and how the theme of cherishing was brought forth once again.
+Sometimes, what you were looking for was just right there.
 And fighting to seek for other alternatives or attention elsewhere was just another foolish move.

-What I found even more interesting was how the concept of preserving the body to wait for a possible cure in the distance future called cryonics.
+What I found even more interesting was how the concept of preserving the body to wait for a possible cure in the distant future called cryonics.
 YES, I practically live under a rock regarding that method hence not looking up for further information until now.
-Though it is another way out, but was not encouraged toward in this book because the theme of this book was to cherish those around you and live in the “now”.
+Though it was another way out, was not encouraged toward in this book because the theme of this book was to cherish those around you and live in the “now.”
 However, the author had stressed in the after notes that he wasn’t against the idea, just that the direction of the book was different.